Treasure Buddies

-Treasure Buddies is a 2012 American comedy film directed by Robert Vince and produced by Anna McRoberts.
+Treasure Buddies is a 2012 American adventure comedy film directed by Robert Vince and produced by Anna McRoberts.
 It is the 6th installment in the Air Buddies franchise.
 The Buddies head to the ruins of Ancient Egypt, where, with the help of a monkey named Babi and a camel named Cammy, they explore tombs, escape booby traps, and race against a Sphynx named Ubasti in search of treasure.
 It was released by Walt Disney Studios Home Entertainment on DVD, Blu-ray, and as a film download on January 31, 2012.